blabla1337/skf-flask/skf/markdown/knowledge_base/126-knowledge_base--Principle_of_least_privilege--.md

 instead of assigning that user with a specific role we assign him with privileges to verify which actions he is privileged to perform on the system.

-Also a big pro of this method is, whenever a user has to be assigned less privileges your changes will be applied on the fly since the assigning does not depend on the session which otherwise had to expire first.
+Also, a big pro of this method is, whenever a user has to be assigned fewer privileges your changes will be applied on the fly since the assigning does not depend on the session which otherwise had to expire first.